 You know your laptop heats up when you're using it.
 Most people, however, don't know how hot it can actually get.

-One local Hillsboro, Ohio woman shared her horrible experience with us, in hope that others will learn about the hidden danger that laptops can present.
+One woman shared her horrible experience with us, in hopes that others will learn about the hidden danger that laptops can present.

 Rachel Hudson is both a college student and a young mom, so it was no surprise she recently dozed off while doing her schoolwork on the couch one evening.